daitangio/MSGReader/README.md

 MSGReader
 =========

+#Intro
+C# Outlook MSG file reader without the need for Outlook.

+This version has been extended to be able to forward the email using the Exchange Web Services (EWS).

+#History

 - 2014-07-04 Version 1.7 (Work in progres)
     - Support for signed MSG files
     - Support for EML (Mime 1.0) files